haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

   show sphere, sele<br>
 </a>

-The CA atoms of those residues are now shown as sheres.
+The CA atoms of those residues are now shown as spheres.
 Let's now measure the intramolecular distances corresponding to the detected cross-links:

 <a class="prompt prompt-pymol">